 Clinical Consultation

 Dr. Gall also provides clinical consultation for licensed professionals looking to expand their areas of practice.
-Please contact me to arrange a professional consultation.
+Please contact her to arrange a professional consultation.

 RATE: $175/hour